hapax/hapax.github.io/assets/visual-qft.md

 A set of $n$ *quantum* bits also gives rise to vector space, but every single $n$-bit string is now a basis vector, so it has $2^n$ basis vectors and is exponentially larger.
-(It also is over an infinitely bigger field $\mathbb{C}$, but this turns out to be less useful than the exponential increase in dimension.)
+It also is over an infinitely bigger field $\mathbb{C}$, but the rules of quantum mechanics make this less useful than the exponential increase in dimension.

 Figuring out how to use this exponential increase for physics and computer science is an ongoing question.